-Christopher Wilson is an associate in Baker Botts' Antitrust and Competition Practice group.
+Christopher Wilson is a senior associate in Baker Botts' Antitrust and Competition Practice group.
 His practice focuses on civil antitrust, intellectual property, and other complex commercial actions.
 Mr. Wilson has extensive experience in representing litigants from complaint filing through trial, as well as in advising corporate clients on a variety of antitrust matters, particularly with respect to parent/subsidiary issues, resale price maintenance, the Robinson-Patman Act, and compliance matters.
 He has represented and advised clients in a number of industries, including industrial manufacturing, telecommunications, pharmaceuticals, retail, and healthcare manufacturing.

 Mr. Wilson graduated from Stanford Law School, where he served as President of the Stanford Black Law Students Association and participated in legal clinics directed to criminal defense and public education law.
 He received his undergraduate degree from Penn State University, where he was a Schreyer Honors Scholar and played running back and fullback for the university's football team.